 Next, you’ll want to place each ball into the leg of some nylons, tying a knot in between each ball.

-Take these nylon-wrapped wool balls, and throw them into your next load of towels, washing them in HOT water.
+Take the nylon-wrapped wool balls, and throw them into your next load of towels, washing them in HOT water.
 After washing, throw them in the dryer on HIGH heat.
 This process is what causes the wool to felt and stick together.
 Once you remove them from the dryer, cut the nylons to free the wool balls.

 If you’d like to add a little scent to your dryer balls, just place a drop or two of essential oils onto a couple of the balls.
 I, personally, go with lavender, but if you have a different favorite oil, go for it!

 Now you can throw these balls into your dryer in place of dryer sheets.
-The claim is that these balls not only soften your laundry, but also cut drying time because they keep your clothes separated, much like adding tennis balls would.
-Knowing me, I had to try this theory out for myself, so I timed a load of laundry using a dryer sheet vs. the dryer balls (I tried my best to keep the loads equal in size with 30 items in each load).
+The claim is that dryer balls not only soften your laundry, but also cut drying time because they keep your clothes separated, much like adding tennis balls would.
+I had to try this theory out for myself, so I timed a load of laundry using a dryer sheet vs. the dryer balls (I tried my best to keep the loads equal in size with 30 items in each load).
 Here are the results:

 - Dryer Sheet= 50 minutes, 45 seconds